nvdaaddons/bitChe/readme.md

 This NVDA addon improves the accessibility of the software.
 It adds the following features:

-- Makes accessible the search results list: you will need to use objects navigation if the addon is not installed.
+- Makes the search results list accessible.
-- Allows to use Applications key to activate the context menu on the focused result, since this can only be performed with mouse commands.
+- Enables you to use the Application key to activate the context menu on the focused result.

 ## Notes ##
-*	 You can use up and down arrow keys to focus the result on you want to interact
+*	 You can use the up and down arrow keys to focus the search result which should be interacted with.
-*	 When the first search after starting Bit Che is finished, the first result will be focused, though it may not be selected properly.
+*	 When the first search performed after starting Bit Che is finnished, the first result will be focused, though it may not be selected properly.
 NVDA will speak the selected result.
-Use the usual commands or the previous procedure to perform actions on the current results list.
+Use the usual commands or the arrow keys to ensure the right item is selected before performing other actions.

+## Key Commands ##
+*	Application key, or shift+f10, open context menu for search result item.

 ## Changes for 1.4 ##
 *	 Added download link for development version.